MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgChatMessageReply.md

     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity

-REPLIES <IMicrosoftGraphChatMessage1\[]>: Replies for a specified message.
+REPLIES <IMicrosoftGraphChatMessage[]>: Replies for a specified message.
 Supports $expand for channel messages.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Attachments <IMicrosoftGraphChatMessageAttachment[]>]`: References to attached objects like files, tabs, meetings etc.
     - `[Content <String>]`: The content of the attachment.
 If the attachment is a rich card, set the property to the rich card object.
 This property and contentUrl are mutually exclusive.